 MP for Mansfield

-Steve Yemm is the Labour (Co-op) MP for Mansfield, elected in 2024.
-He serves on the Representation of the People Bill committee (since March 2026).
-The available data does not include details about his career prior to becoming an MP.
+Steve Yemm is the Labour Co‑op MP for Mansfield, elected in July 2024.
+He serves on the Representation of the People Bill committee from March 2026.
+The data provided does not include details of his career prior to Parliament.

-Declares five financial interests, including four entries related to donations and other support (including loans) for activities as an MP, and one miscellaneous entry.
+He has declared six financial interests, including five entries related to donations and other support (including loans) for activities as an MP, plus one miscellaneous entry.

 Generated 21 February 2026